Bayesian Sparse Gaussian Mixture Model in High Dimensions: Simulation Studies

+Scenario III aims to investigate the robustness of the proposed Bayesian method to the misspecification of the sampling distribution.
+The true distribution of the data is assumed to be a mixture of multivariate $t$ distributions but we use the Gaussian mixtures as the working likelihood.
+The data matrix $\by$ consists of $n = 200$ observations of multivariate $t$-mixtures with dimension $p = 400$ and a degree of freedom $5$.
+The number of clusters is set to $K^* = 3$, and the first $s=8$ coordinates of cluster mean vectors are non-zero.
+We generate cluster assignments $z^*_i$'s from a categorical distribution: $z^*_i\sim \text{Cat}(0.2,0.4,0.4)$ independently for $i\in [n]$, and let the cluster mean vectors $\bmu^*_1, \bmu^*_2, \bmu^*_3$ and the covariance matrices $\bm{\Sigma}_1,\bm{\Sigma}_2,\bm{\Sigma}_3$ be the same as those in Scenario II for each multivariate $t$-cluster.

-For each scenario, we apply the proposed Bayesian sparse Gaussian mixture model with 100 repeated simulations.
-In each simulation, we compute the posterior distribution using the Gibbs sampler with $1000$ burn-in iterations and another $4000$ iterations for post-burn-in samples.
-The upper bound of the number of clusters is set to $K_{\max} = 20$.
+For each of the three scenarios, we apply the proposed Bayesian sparse Gaussian mixture model to the simulated data with 100 repeated simulations.
+In each simulation, we compute posterior inference using the developed MCMC sampler with $1000$ burn-in iterations and another $4000$ iterations for post-burn-in samples.
+The upper bound of the number of clusters is set to be $K_{\max} = 20$.
 We set the hyperparameters $\kappa$, $\lambda_0$, and $\lambda_1$ in the spike-and-slab LASSO prior to be $0.1$, $100$, and $1$ respectively, and $\lambda$ in the truncated Poisson prior for $K$ to be 2.
-Convergence diagnostics through the trace plots and Gelman-Rubin diagnostic are provided in Supplementary Section \ref{sec:conv_diag}.
-The estimated number of clusters and cluster assignments are reported based on the posterior mode of $z_i$'s from post-burn-in samples.
+The estimated number of clusters and cluster assignments under the proposed Bayesian method are reported based on the posterior mode of $z_i$'s from post-burn-in MCMC samples.

-We compare the performance of our model with four competitors: principal component analysis K-means (PCA-KM), sparse K-means (SKM) \citep{witten2010}, Clustering of High-dimensional Gaussian Mixtures with the Expectation-Maximization (CHIME), and Gaussian-mixture-model-based clustering (MClust) \citep{Fraley2012mclustV4}.
-Their implementation details are provided in Supplementary Section \ref{sec:imp_detail}.
+The proposed Bayesian method, Mclust, PCA-KM, and SKM are performed under R with version 4.2.1 and CHIME is performed under Matlab with version 9.11 (R2021b).